 The study rooms are not sound-proof, so please be aware of noise level during discussions, or while viewing videos.
 Do not leave belongings in unoccupied rooms.
 The library is not responsible for personal items lost or stolen.

 Study rooms and the equipment in them are for educational purposes.
 Disconnecting or tampering with the equipment/cables from the TV/VCR, locking the doors, or making changes to the rooms are not permitted.
 Tampering with the equipment or altering the rooms will be considered vandalism and may be referred to the Honor Court for possible prosecution.

-The LTC welcomes your constructive criticism and recommendations.
+The Library welcomes your constructive criticism and recommendations.
 A suggestion box is available at the Circulation Desk, or suggestions can be made online through the Make a Comment link in the Library catalog.

 Use of all tobacco products is prohibited in the library.

 The library does have televisions and VCRs available in a limited number of study rooms for in-house viewing of video tapes.